-The students are expected to participate in the Education Practicum for two semesters.
-In the final semester, under the guidance of an assigned faculty supervisor, the student plans, prepares for, conducts, and evaluates an educational ministry event of the student's choosing, based on an approved Biblical test.
-An English language exegesis paper and a detailed lesson or event plan are required.
-In the preceding semester, students attend planning or evaluation sessions for student-led events, observe the event itself in person or on video, and participate in practicum meetings focused on the practice of educational ministry.
-(Previous number ED.712).
+The students are expected to participate in the Education Practicum.
+Under the guidance of an assigned faculty supervisor, the student plans, prepares for, conducts, and evaluates an educational ministry event of the student's choosing.
+Students attend planning or evaluation sessions for student-led events, observe the event itself in person or on video, and participate in practicum meetings focused on the practice of educational ministry (Previous number ED.712).